Starting a fitness business is exciting, but setting up business is so super important!

 #5 Get other appropriate license and permits for your jurisdiction

-Don’t get shut down for simply not getting the right licenses and permits for shooting.
+Don’t get shut down for simply not getting the right licenses and permits for operation.
 Licenses can include extra business licenses on top of your formation.
-Permits can be for specific shooting areas (see Shooting on Private Property)
+Permits can be for opening/operating.

 Note: A license is a permission to do a certain activity.
 License is NOT the formation of LLC or Corporation.
 That is legal entity, as seen in Step #2 above.